 All students who study abroad will continue to be charged Wellesley College tuition but not room & board, with the following exceptions:

-- Students who enroll in Wellesley-in-Aix, ECCo Bologna, PRESHCO, Wellesley-in-Bremen (Jacobs University), or full-year Oxford direct enroll programs will be charged the Wellesley comprehensive fee covering tuition, room, board and in some cases airfare and additional expenses.
+Students who enroll in Wellesley-in-Aix, ECCo Bologna, PRESHCO, or Wellesley-in-Bremen (Jacobs University) will be charged the Wellesley comprehensive fee covering tuition, room, board and in some cases airfare and additional expenses.

-- You will continue to receive an E-Bill and be expected to pay Wellesley according to the same timeline as if you were on campus.
+You will continue to receive a bill notification from Wellesley when your term bill is available and be expected to pay Wellesley according to the same timeline as if you were on campus.
 You will be billed for Wellesley tuition and health insurance if applicable for every semester you spend on a Study Abroad Leave of Absence.

-- The Office of International Study will pay tuition charges to your program upon receipt of an invoice & after you have submitted all required confirmation materials.
+- The Office of International Study will pay tuition charges to your program upon receipt of an invoice & after you have:

 Students who normally receive financial aid remain eligible for aid while abroad.
-For more information, visit our Financial Aid for Study Abroad Page.
+For more information, take a look at the "Fincancial Aid FAQ's" in our Handbook.

 If you are not on financial aid, you might be eligible for a subsidized loan of up to $5,000.
 Please contact firstname.lastname@example.org for more information.
 If you are not on financial aid and the cost of your program's room & board exceeds that of Wellesley's, you will be refunded the difference.

 Many organizations and institutions offer scholarships for international study.
 For a list of international study scholarships visit our Scholarships Spreadsheet.

 Abroad101 is also a good resource for browsing study abroad scholarships.
 Please note that many of the scholarships listed on Abroad101 are through program providers that are not approved for Wellesley students.
 See the complete list.